 However, until the preparation date of the accompanying consolidated financial statements, not all amendments to IAS/IFRS and IFRIC in effect for annual periods beginning on or after January 1, 2009 had been translated.
 In addition, the accompanying consolidated financial statements are presented in the format prescribed under the "Guidelines on the Prescribed Form and Content of the Annual Financial Statements" (Official Gazette of the Republic of Macedonia no. 60/14).
-Such statements represent the complete set of consolidated financial statements as defined under the law, which differ from those defined under the provisions of IAS 1, "Presentation of Financial Statements," and differ in some respects, from the presentation of certain amounts as required under the aforementioned standard.
+Such statements represent the complete set of consolidated financial statements as defined under the law, which differ from those defined under the provisions of IAS 1, "Presentation of consolidated Financial Statements," and differ in some respects, from the presentation of certain amounts as required under the aforementioned standard.
 Standards and interpretations in issue but not yet officially translated and adopted and standards and interpretations in issue but not yet in effect are disclosed in Notes 2.2 and 2.3.

-2.1 Basis of preparation of the consolidated financial statements (Continued)
+2.1 Basis of preparation (Continued)

-In accordance with the afore described, and given the potentially material effects which the departures of accounting regulations of the Republic of Macedonia from IFRS and IAS may have on the fairness presentations made in the consolidated financial statements, the accompanying consolidated financial statements cannot be treated as a set of consolidated financial statements prepared in accordance with IFRS and IAS.
+In accordance with the afore described, and given the potentially material effects which the departures of accounting regulations of the Republic of Macedonia from IAS and IFRS may have on the fairness presentations made in the consolidated financial statements, the accompanying financial statements cannot be treated as a set of consolidated financial statements prepared in accordance with IAS and IFRS.

 The consolidated financial statements were prepared at historical cost principle, unless otherwise stipulated in the accounting policies presented hereunder.
 In the preparation of the accompanying consolidated financial statements, the Company adhered to the accounting policies described in Note 2.

-All amounts in the Company's consolidated financial statements are stated in thousands of Macedonian Denars.
-The denar is the official reporting currency in the Republic of Macedonia.
+All amounts in the Company's consolidated financial statements are stated in thousands of Macedonian Denars (MKD).
+The Denar is the official reporting currency in the Republic of Macedonia.

-2.2 Standards and Interpretation in Issue, but not yet Translated and Adopted
+Standards and Interpretations Issued, but not yet Translated and Adopted in the Republic of Macedonia